Honest Confidence Sets in Nonparametric IV Regression and Other Ill-Posed Models: Concentration of the supremum of empirical processes

 \end{proposition} The second inequality in Eq.~\ref{eq:symmetrization}, is a symmetrization inequality, while the first is the desymmetrization inequality.
-These inequalities have important applications in the empirical process theory, see \cite{van2000weak}.
-We refer to \cite[p.7]{koltchinskii2006local} and references therein for a proof of this modification of the symmetrization inequality.
+These inequalities allow us to establish uniform limit theorems and play an essential role in the empirical process theory, see \cite{van2000weak}.
+We refer to \cite{koltchinskii2006local}, p.7, and references therein for a proof of this modification of the symmetrization inequality.

-Our construction of confidence sets in this paper relies on the Talagrand-type concentration inequality.
-More precisely, it can be derived from the concentration inequality for functions of bounded difference, known also as McDiarmid's inequality, see excellent treatment of concentration inequalities in \cite{boucheron2013concentration}.
-Talagrand's concentration inequalities only describe exponential decline of tails probabilities for the deviation of the supremum of empirical process $\|\nu_n\|_\Gc$ from its expected value $\E\|\nu_n\|_\Gc$.
-This expected value is not known in practice.
-However, it can be estimated using the multiplier bootstrap based on Rademacher random variables.
-The symmetrization inequality allows then to compare the expected value of this estimate $\|\nu_n^\varepsilon\|_\Gc$ to the original expected value, which leads to the data-driven concentration inequality.
-This insightful idea comes from the machine learning literature, see e.g. \cite{koltchinskii2001rademacher}.
+Our construction of confidence sets relies on the concentration inequality for functions of bounded difference, also known as McDiarmid's inequality, see the excellent treatment of concentration inequalities in \cite{boucheron2013concentration}.
+Such concentration inequalities tell us that the probability that the supremum of the empirical process $\|\nu_n\|_\Hc$ deviates from its expected value $\E\|\nu_n\|_\Hc$ declines exponentially fast.
+While this expected value is unknown in practice, it can be estimated using the multiplier bootstrap with Rademacher multipliers.
+The symmetrization inequality allows us then to compare the expected value of this estimate $\|\nu_n^\eta\|_\Hc$ to the original expected value, which leads to the data-driven concentration inequality.
+This insightful idea comes from the statistical learning literature (see, e.g., \cite{koltchinskii2001rademacher}).

-The next proposition states the precise version of the data-driven Talagrand-type concentration inequality used in the present paper. \begin{proposition} Suppose that $(X_i)_{i=1}^n$, $(\varepsilon_i)_{i=1}^n$, and $\Gc$ as in Proposition~\ref{thm:symmetrization_inequality}.
-Suppose also that the absolute value of all $g\in\Gc$ is uniformly bounded by some constant $F<\infty$.
-Then for all $n\in\Nn$
+The next proposition states the precise version of the data-driven concentration inequality used in the present paper. \begin{proposition} Let $(X_i)_{i=1}^n$, $(\eta_i)_{i=1}^n$, and $\Hc$ be defined as before.
+Suppose also that the absolute value of all $h\in\Hc$ is uniformly bounded by some $H$.
+Then for all $x>0$ and $n\in\Nn$